What is agility in the software world? Let's review its fundamental concepts (theory) and how we practice it at Melba

 At Melba, we have worked hard to build a corporate culture that values straightforward speaking and well-being.
 There is no better way to progress on the subject than to confront the theory of the Radial Candor book with its daily practice in the business environment.

-To exercise agility, we rely heavily on the scrum framework. a framework is a working framework.
-The scrum is therefore a working environment that promotes communication.
+To exercise agility, we rely heavily on the scrum framework.
+The scrum is a working environment that promotes communication.
 Being a scrum fan is therefore being a communication fan!
 This explanation helps defuse the frustration related to bad agility practices.

-At melba we have many processes and tools that make everyday work easier.
+At Melba we have many processes and tools that make everyday work easier.
 However, we detach ourselves from it as soon as we encounter justified human constraints.
-The processes and tools are at our service, they save time, do not have to think of all the details because many automatisms result.
+The processes and tools are at our service, they save time, do not have to think of all the details because of automation.

-Let's say it clearly: we are very proud of our documentation.
-But it has no utility of its own, it serves to guarantee the stability of our software.
+Let's say it clearly: we are very proud of our data.
+But it has no utility on its own, it serves to guarantee the stability of our software.

 It has the role of spec : we write functional documentation for our frontend and API documentation for our backend.

 We also write a lot of pseudo functional tests that allow us to clarify the behavior expected by our API.
 Almost 100% functional coverage has been achieved.